rotki/rotki/docs/api.rst

    :statuscode 200: Modifying settings was succesful
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: Invalid input, e.g. not the correct type for a setting
+   :statuscode 409: Invalid input, e.g. not the correct type for a setting.
+Or no user is logged in.
    :statuscode 500: Internal Rotki error

 Query the result of an ongoing backend task